isomerpages/nyp-sirs/_digital-programmes/2-digital-mentorship-programme.md

 <p>Recognising that SMEs require personalised guidance to embark on their digital commerce journey, SIRS is proud to introduce the Digital Mentorship Programme (DMP), a first of its kind where a mentor will be assigned to work alongside the company to help them go digital.</p>

-<p>The programmes under DMP feature 56 hours guided practicum and 16 hours of classroom training.
+<p>The programmes under DMP feature 56 hours of on-the-job training (OJT) and 16 hours of classroom training.
 A personal mentor will be attached to the trainee for three months, working closely together to create a customised action plan for the trainee's company to obtain digital readiness and elevate their online presence.</p>

 <h4>Digital Mentorship Programme (DMP) Courses</h4>
 <ul>